ManlyMarco/KoikatuPlugins/README.md

 # KoikatuPlugins

 ## Description
-Random koikatu plugins.
+Various koikatu plugins.
 ConfigurationManager from BepisPlugins can be used to change settings for some of the plugins.

 ## Installation
-1. Install BepInEx and BepisPlugins
+1. Install BepInEx and BepisPlugins.
-2. Unpack zip file into the koikatu root folder
+2. Unpack the plugin zip file into the koikatu root folder.

 ## Plugins